 In this section, we examined how the differential methylations cytosines (DMC) and regions (DMR) related to the differentially expressed genes (DEG).
 Particularly we compared the frequencies of DMCs in the promoter regions of DEGs vs non-DEGs.
 Also, we can compare the number of DMRs overlapped with DEG promoters vs non-DEG promoters.

 We compared the number of DMCs in the promoter regions of DEGs vs. non-DEGs.
-DEGs have an average of 0.682 DMCs per 1000 bp, significantly different from the average of 0.649 DMCs in non-DEGs (p ~ 0.009).
 In the CpG context, DEGs had an average of 1.859 DMCs per 1000 bp, significantly higher than that of 1.707 for non-DEGs (p = 2.744e-06).
 Comparable results existed for DMCs in the gene regions, in which DEGs averaged 2.161 DMCs per 1000 bp compared to 1.943 in non-DEGs (p = 1.57e-06).
 When DMRs were concerned, the DEGs had a higher number of DMRs overlapped with their promoters and gene regions than on-DEGs, averaging 0.152 against 0.128 in promoters (p = 0.0037) and 0.197 against 0.151 in gene regions (p = 0.00024).
 This analysis demonstrated the DEGs had significantly more methylation changes than non-DEGs, indicating a strong correlation between the methylation and the expression of genes.

 However, in the CHG context, DEGs and non-DEGs had close average number of 1.08 vs. 1.09 DMCs per 1000 bp (p = 0.531) in their promoter regions, and 1.22 vs. 1.21 (p = 0.518) in gene regions, respectively.
 This surprising result indicated that DMCs in the CHG context might not be closely correlated with the gene expression, even though EH217 had significantly higher CHG methylation levels than EH1516.